cloudxabide/tech-notes/AKS/azure_cni.md

-# Azure CNI is the legacy or Version 1 of Azure CNI
+# Azure CNI is the legacy or Version 1 of Azure CNI.

 With Azure Container Networking Interface (CNI), every pod gets an IP address from the subnet and can be accessed directly.